-The treatment is administered through an IV every two weeks, lasting 45 to 60 minutes for each infusion.
+The treatment is administered every two weeks through an IV, lasting about one hour for each infusion.
 Typically, infusions can be done at hospitals and infusion therapy centers.

-When will it be available at my doctor?
+When will it be available at my doctor's office?

 Now that the drug is approved, ramping up manufacturing — and eventually nationwide distribution and implementation — will take some time.
 Ask your doctor about availability.

 Effective communication with care team members — particularly health care providers — is critical to ensure that the person living with dementia receives the best possible care.

 All drugs have side effects.
 As with other anti-amyloid treatments in this class of drugs, lecanemab does have side effects.
 Lecanemab can cause serious allergic reactions.
 The most common reported side effects were infusion-related reactions, amyloid-related imaging abnormalities (ARIA) and headache.
 These are not all of the possible side effects of lecanemab, and individuals should talk with their doctors to develop a treatment plan that is right for them, including weighing the benefits and risks of all approved therapies.

 Can I take this drug with my other medications/supplements?

 When considering any treatment, it is important to have a conversation with your health care provider to ensure you are a candidate for the treatment.
 This includes taking into account other health conditions, medications or supplements.

 Tell your health care provider about all of the medicines you take, including prescription and over-the-counter drugs, vitamins and herbal supplements.
 Also be sure to tell your health care provider if you take medicines to reduce blood clots from forming (antithrombotic medicines, including aspirin).
 Ask for a list of these medicines if you are not sure.